 Defunct Companies are licensees that are deemed defaulting working interest participants by the AER pursuant to Section 70(2)(b)(iii) of the Oil and Gas Conservation Act.
 Defunct Companies can be companies that have ceased to exist (struck from Alberta corporate registries) or companies that are determined to be insolvent by the AER.

 Below is a list of expenditures listed by Defunct Company on orphan properties, i.e. wells, pipelines, facilities and sites that have been designated as orphans by the AER.
+Included in the total expenditures are expenditures for working interest claims.

 These expenditures represent the debt owed by the Defunct Company (debtor) to the Orphan Fund.